se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/tools/vara-cs-gui.rst

 vara-cs-gui
 ===========

-This gui tool provides some functionality to create :ref:`case studies<Module: case_study>`.
+This gui tool provides functionality to create :ref:`case studies<Module: case_study>`.
 Detailed information about how case studies work can be found :ref:`here<How to use case studies>`.

 The gui is started by::